 Membrane sweeping has its advantages and disadvantages.
 Let us see what they are.

 Like many other procedures, membrane sweep also has its pros and cons (6):

 - Promotes the onset of spontaneous labor.

-- Requires no hospital admission as it is done during the pregnancy check-up session.
+- Requires no hospital admission as it could be done during a regular pregnancy check-up.

 - Uncomfortable and slightly painful.